Skip to content

 Definition

 Switching frequency is the rate at which a switch-mode power supply's transistors turn on and off, typically tens of kilohertz to several megahertz.
 It is one of the most consequential numbers a power-supply designer chooses, because nearly every other component sizing and loss term keys off it.
-Understanding the trade-off it controls explains why two supplies of the same wattage can differ enormously in size, weight, heat, and efficiency.
+Understanding the trade-off it controls explains why two supplies of the same wattage can differ enormously in size, weight, heat, and efficiency, and why a modern mining PSU packs kilowatts into a package that would have needed a small suitcase two decades ago.

 The fundamental trade-off

-Raising the switching frequency lets the magnetics and filter capacitors shrink, because each component needs to store energy for a shorter interval.
+Raising the switching frequency lets the magnetics and filter capacitors shrink, because each component needs to store energy for a shorter interval between switching events.
 That is the main lever for boosting power density, and magnetics plus heatsinks can occupy more than 80% of a supply's volume.
-But higher frequency also increases switching loss in the transistors, raises core and winding losses in the magnetics, and intensifies electromagnetic interference (EMI) from faster edges.
-Push too far with the wrong devices and efficiency collapses.
+But higher frequency also increases switching loss in the transistors, since each on/off transition wastes a sliver of energy and more transitions per second means more slivers.
+It raises core and winding losses in the magnetics, and it intensifies electromagnetic interference (EMI) because faster edges radiate more aggressively.
+Push too far with the wrong devices and efficiency collapses while the EMI filter grows to eat the space the smaller transformer saved.

 How designers win on both fronts

-The way out of the bind is better switches and better timing: wide-bandgap devices switch faster with less loss, and soft-switching topologies remove most per-transition loss so frequency can climb without overheating.
-This is why modern high-density supplies combine high switching frequency with resonant conversion and GaN or SiC transistors.
+The way out of the bind is better switches and better timing.
+Wide-bandgap devices switch faster with less loss, and soft-switching topologies arrange the circuit so transistors change state at (or near) zero volts or zero current, removing most per-transition loss so frequency can climb without overheating.
+This is why modern high-density supplies combine high switching frequency with resonant conversion, LLC stages are the classic example, and gallium nitride (GaN) or silicon-carbide transistors.
+The techniques are covered in depth in soft switching (ZVS/ZCS); together they turned the old rule "efficient, small, cheap: pick two" into something closer to a solved problem at consumer scale.

 In Simple Terms